Too Many Keywords In Your URL?

 Keywords in your URL are a good thing.

 But blog posts in particular can get pretty long because often by default the entire title of a blog post becomes part of the URL.
-For example, our blog post titled 6 Ways Small Business Owners Can Get More From Their SEO has this rather long URL:/blog/2013/09/6-ways-small-business-owners-can-get-seo/.
+For example, my blog post titled 6 Ways Small Business Owners Can Get More From Their SEO used to have this rather long URL: https;//www.rankmagic.com/blog/2013/09/6-ways-small-business-owners-can-get-seo/.
 I’ve since shortened it to https://www.rankmagic.com/6-ways-to-get-more-from-your-seo/ but it could have been streamlined even more.

 Is that URL too long?

 A few years ago, Stephan Spencer published an interview with Matt Cutts (“The Google Guy”) and that very question came up.
 Since we often recommend our clients establish and maintain a blog because of the many ways it can help search engine rankings, I thought it would be good to address this now.
 Here’s what Matt had to say about that:

 If you can make your title four- or five-words long – and it is pretty natural.
 If you have got a three, four or five words in your URL, that can be perfectly normal.
 As it gets a little longer, then it starts to look a little worse.
 Now, our algorithms typically will just weight those words less and just not give you as much credit.

 The thing to be aware of is, ask yourself: “How does this look to a regular user?” – because if, at any time, somebody comes to your page or, maybe, a competitor does a search and finds 15 words all strung together like variants of the same word, then that does look like spam, and they often will send a spam report.
 Then somebody will go and check that out.

 So, I would not make it a big habit of having tons and tons of words stuffed in there, because there are plenty of places on a page, where you can have relevant words and have them be helpful to users – and not have it come across as keyword stuffing.